sathukorale/libDatabaseHelper/README.md

 | Primary Key | True            | False       | False       |
 | Data Type   | NVarChar        | NVarChar    | Integer     |

+The code below should give a brief example as to how you can work with _TableName_ in retrieving, updating, modifying and deleting data.

 ## TODO List :
 * Extend the library to support MySQL, MS SQL, Oracle and SQLite